2014 Algerian Air Force C-130 crash: Aircraft

 The aircraft was a US-manufactured C-130 Hercules with the registration number 7T-WHM.
-Lockheed Martin confirmed it sold C-130H aircraft to Algeria from 1981 to 1990.
+Lockheed Martin confirmed it sold C-130H aircraft to Algeria between 1981 and 1990.

 As of 2011, Algeria had 16 of the type according to FlightGlobal.

 Investigation

 Recovery teams located one of the two flight recorders, according to El Watan.
 Emergency services recovered 76 bodies from the site.

 Reaction

 Algerian president Abdelaziz Bouteflika announced three days of state mourning starting 12 February, while also praising the dead soldiers as "martyrs".
 The defence ministry said it had established an investigative commission and that army chief of staff and deputy defence minister Ahmed Gaid Salah would visit the crash site.